maximvdberg/reasamplomatic-multi/README.md

 #### No automatic pitch detection

-After changing the note range for pitched samples, you currently need to manually hit the "Detect pitch" button in each ReaSamplOmatic5000 instance.
+After adding pitched samples, you currently need to manually hit the "Detect pitch" button once in each ReaSamplOmatic5000 instance.
 This is very impractical, and really limits the usability of the program.
 Perhaps one day this option will be there.

 #### Docking